 The Company designates certain derivatives as a hedge of its net investment in foreign operations and applies hedge accounting to foreign currency differences arising between the functional currency of its investments abroad and the functional currency of the holding company (Mexican peso), regardless of whether the net investment is held directly or through a sub-holding.
-Differences in foreign currency that arise in the conversion of a financial liability designated as a hedge of a net investment in a foreign operation are recognized in other comprehensive income in the exchange differences on the translation of foreign operations and associates caption, to the extent that the hedge is effective.
+Differences in foreign currency that arise in the conversion of a financial liability designated as a hedge of a net investment in a foreign operation are recognized in other comprehensive income in the exchange differences on the translation of foreign operations and associates, to the extent that the hedge is effective.
 To the extent that the hedge is ineffective, such differences are recognized as market value gain or loss on financial instruments within the consolidated income statements.
 When part of the hedge of a net investment is disposed, the corresponding accumulated foreign currency translation effect is recognized as part of the gain or loss on disposal within the consolidated income statement.
-As of December 31, 2023, the Company does not have net investment hedges in foreign operations, as described in Note 20.
 During 2022, the Company designated certain derivatives as a hedge for its net investment in foreign operations and applied hedging accounting to foreign currency differences that arose between the functional currency of its foreign investments and the controlling company's functional currency (Mexican peso).
+As of December 31, 2024 and 2023, the Company does not have net investment hedges in foreign operations.